bitcoin-unlimited/BUwiki/identity__protocol.md

 The purpose of the uniquifier is to make sure that a web site cannot engineer an identity collision with another site.

 This organization provides 32 possible "common identities", and an algorithmic way to recover unique identities from the HD wallet seed.
 If the user cannot remember whether a common or unique identity was used, it is possible to try logging in with all 33 identities.
 In practice it is unlikely that a user will need more than a few common identities, so an efficient recovery algorithm would be to try the unique identity first and then the common identities starting with 0.
 But, if implemented simply, this may allow a server to infer a relationship between the common identities -- a paranoid implementation will need to recover identities slowly and through separate networks and sessions.
 Finally, it should be emphasized that this is only a concern for the last-resort option of key recovery from seed phrase.
 A privacy conscious user should back up his wallet regularly to avoid this situation, or use unique identities and a single common identity.

+#### Choosing a username/password for traditional authentication
+TBD

 ### Signature computation